Set Up the Uyuni for Retail Environment

 • Configure services for Saltboot

-The very first time you set up the Uyuni for Retail environment, you will need to perform all configuration steps.
+The very first time you set up the Uyuni for Retail environment, you will need to perform all configuration steps in order.
 You will need to revisit some of these steps later on as you are working with Uyuni for Retail.

-For example, the first time you configure the branch server, you will need to have images prepared for synchronization.
-If you are configuring more than one branch server, you can use the same images across different branch servers.
+For example, the first time you configure the branch server group, you will need to have images prepared already.
+If you are configuring more than one branch server, the same images are reused across different branch server groups.

 1. Prepare and Build Terminal Images